2025—Susan Philipsz at the Kröller-Müller Museum

 Scottish artist Susan Philipsz calls herself a sound architect.
 In 2010, she won the Turner Prize, the first time a sound artist had been nominated and won the prize.
 She creates space, feeling, and memories with sound in public places such as bridges, stations, parks, or supermarkets.
 Philipsz describes: “My work deals with the spatial properties of sound and with the relationships between sound and architecture.
 I am particularly interested in the emotive and psychological properties of sound and how it can be used as a device to alter individual consciousness.
 I have used sound as a medium in public spaces to trigger an awareness in the listener, to temporarily alter their perception of themselves in a particular place and time.”

 Philipsz has presented her work worldwide and is included in museum collections around the world.
 Her 2019 sound installation The Wind Rose is part of the Kröller-Müller Museum's collection, and is currently on display on the museum grounds.
+In her lecture, Philipsz will discussed Nancy Holt's influence on her art and ideas, and was in conversation with Lisa Le Feuvre, Executive Director of the Holt/Smithson Foundation.

 About our partners: Land Art Lives and the Kröller-Müller Museum